 - Before completing the process, all the junctions and inspection pits are cut.
 This process uses robotic cutters to remove junctions, however, inspection pits can be dealt with using grinders or any surface-level cutters.

 - Finally, the pipe relining process is now complete.
 There must be checks performed, so make sure your pipes are working well just after the final checks have been completed by the pipe relining service you hire.

 There are a number of benefits attached to going in for pipe relining, rather than going for the whole “digging a trench and replacing the pipe” process.
 These include, but are definitely not limited to the following.

 Digging up drains to repair affected pipe sections leads to major upheavals of the landscape.

 Further, a lot of the flora, which binds the ground and takes years to grow is destroyed.
 Ground covering materials need to be removed permanently.
 These must be replaced after repairs are completed.
 The replacement process might take months or even years.
 All the work above adds substantial peripheral costs.

 Going in for relining implies minimal disruption occurs to the surface.
-Your home remains mostly untouched while you get pipes which are as good as new, sometimes even better than a set of new pipes.
+Your home remains mostly untouched while you get pipes that are as good as new, sometimes even better than a set of new pipes.

-Cost effectiveness and value addition
+Cost-effectiveness and value addition

-A well designed drainage system is a definite plus in adding resale value to your home.
+A well-designed drainage system is a definite plus in adding resale value to your home.
 Since a new plumbing system working equally as well is going to cost you a lot more, this automatically makes relining the better choice.